-The good news is that less than an hour of research help you answer that question.
-You've already ruled out thousands of stocks.
-Now you can choose between three or four good possibilities.
+Though all of this may sound complicated, an hour of research or less can help you answer "is this a good stock to buy right now?" for most of the stocks out there, especially if you've narrowed down your choices to three or four good possibilities.
 In an afternoon you can decide what you really should buy.
 Here's where your story lines come in.

 What's the market for the product or service?
 Is that market growing or shrinking?
 Are there similar markets to enter or leave?

 How much competition does the company have?
 Is it easy for competitors to enter the marketplace?
 What advantage does the company have over competition?
 (A brand name, expensive factory, important people or inventions that are difficult to reproduce, prime real estate.)

 How much further can the company grow?
 How much does it cost to expand?
 A small company can double in size much more easily and quickly than a huge company; that's why stocks like Facebook have limited growth potential compared to plucky little startups.

 Are there any obstacles in the way of growth?
 (Regulatory issues, management scandals, risky ventures.)

 Who manages the business?
 How long have they been there?
 What's their background?
 Where were they before?
 What's their philosophy?